patiernom/roman-numerals/README.md

 ## Docker

 Clone the repository to your local directory.

-Note: if you want run the application trough DOcker you need to modify the `package.json`like this:
+Note: if you want run the application through Docker you need to modify the `package.json`like this:

 From:
 ```json